kernelorg-mirror/linux_kernel_git_rostedt_linux-trace/Documentation/trace/ftrace.rst

 	When the free_buffer is closed, tracing will stop (tracing_on set to 0).

+  filter-buffer
+	Normally, when the filter is enabled, a temporary buffer is created to copy the event data into it to perform the filtering logic.
+If the filter passes and the event should be recorded, then the event is copied from the temporary buffer into the ring buffer.
+If the event is to be discarded then it is simply dropped.
+If another event comes in via an interrupt, it will not use the temporary buffer as it is busy and will write directly into the ring buffer.

+	This option, when cleared, will disable the temporary buffer and always write into the ring buffer.
+This will avoid the copy when the event is to be recorded, but also adds a bit more overhead on the discard, and if another event were to interrupt the event that is to be discarded, then the event will not be removed from the ring buffer but instead converted to padding that will not be read by the reader.
+Padding will still take up space on the ring buffer.

+	This option can be beneficial if most events are recorded and not discarded, or simply for debugging the discard functionality of the ring buffer.

   irq-info
 	Shows the interrupt, preempt count, need resched data.
 	When disabled, the trace looks like::